21 Sales Closing Techniques to Seal the Deal

 And as a sales rep (whether you’re an AE or SDR - or something in between), you know better than anyone that the sales process is anything but smooth.
 Getting prospects to reach the finishing line can be a treacherous journey.

 So we put together a list of closing techniques for your salespeople to try.
+These methods are designed to maximize closing success.

 What Are the Best Closing Techniques in Sales?